camillo/sayNumber/README.md

   -v, --version         show program's version number and exit -c, --licence         show licence information and exit -C, --fullLicence     show licence file and exit; tries to download and save licence, if not available

-optional arguments:
-  -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliard if not set - implicit using -l
-  -ch, --chuquet        use old latin prefixes like duodeviginti for oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
-  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -fz, --forceZ         always use z, instead of c; per default we say duozentillion in long scale and duocentillion in long scale (default)
-  -fc, --forceC         always use c, instead of z
-  -f, --force           ignore size warnings
-  -V, --verbose         output debug information; very useful to understand how words get build

-format:
-  -b, --byLine          write components line by line -g, --grouping        group thousand blocks; implicit using -n -d [DELIMITER], --delimiter [DELIMITER]
-                        separate latin prefixes; using '-' if argument stands alone - this is very useful to understand how the words get build
-  -L LOCALE, --locale LOCALE
-                        locale for formatting numbers; only useful with -g/--grouping (see -SL/--showLocales)

-number:
-  -z, --zeros           do not say given number, but the number with that many zeros -r, --random          do not say given number, but a random number with that many digits
 </pre>